-Structural movemen nt
+Structural movement

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

 Repair category 2

-Notes There is evidence of woodworm in the roof and stair timbers.
-It is understood that this has in part been treated by a firm of timber specialists and the documentation should be checked.
-High damp readings were recorded in the lounge and ground floor hallway walls and skirtingboards.
+Notes It is understood that woodworm in the floor and roof timbers has been treated by a firm of timber specialists and it is assumed that the relevant documentation is in order.
+There are signs of slight dampness in the walls of the ground floor hallway and cupboard.
+There is dampness to the rear bedroom wall.
 A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.